 -Changing the coolant – this isn’t like changing the coolant in your car.
 Precise measurements need to be taken with instruments that are not easily found at your local home improvement store.
 Being that coolant is what helps keep your air conditioning functioning at optimal efficiency, professional coolant changes are vital for AC maintenance.

 -Changing belts and electrical components.
 Even if you are technical enough to diagnose an issue with the mechanics of your AC unit, typically the nuts and bolts of the issue pose a more difficult dilemma.
 Changing worn-out parts on your AC unit is a job that is best left to HVAC technicians.
 Tinkering with an issue you are not trained to handle could result in making the problem more complex, or worse, you could end up injured.

 HVAC maintenance is all about staying ahead rather than falling behind.
 Hopefully, this checklist of maintenance tips helps you find a balanced maintenance schedule that keeps your AC unit running smoothly, while also keeping the energy bills low and your air quality high.
+We are proud to provide AC repair in Santa Rosa and the surrounding area.
 However, for cases where it cannot be repaired or repairs outweigh costs, we provide air conditioning replacement services and upgrades for your convenience.